PrivateAIM/documentation/src/guide/user/analysis-coding.md

 #### Calculate average age based on a fhir query
 The query to be used in this train is the JSON version of the minimal example found in the next section.
-What this train will do ist calculate the average age of patients matching the query across multiple stations.
+What this train will do ist calculate the average age of patients matching the query across multiple nodes.
-The stations will pass the query results to the train as volumes and also set the environment variable `TRAIN_DATA_PATH` inside the train container, which is used by the train to load the passed json file.
+The nodes will pass the query results to the train as volumes and also set the environment variable `TRAIN_DATA_PATH` inside the train container, which is used by the train to load the passed json file.

 ```python